data-derp/data-derp.github.io/docs/batch-processing/exercise-gold-2.md

 ---
 sidebar_position: 6
-minutesToComplete: 5
+minutesToComplete: 60
 ---

-# Gold 2
+# Exercise: Gold 2
 What is the final charge time and final charge dispense for every completed transaction?
 * Find all StopTransaction (filter)
 * Join with StartTransaction Responses, matching on transaction_id (left join)